Aegean Islands – Aegean Sea Islands Guide

 Best Beaches In The Dodecanese

 Agios Pavlos Bay is a fantastic beach in Lindos, on the island of Rhodes, often considered among the most beautiful in Greece.
-Also, on this island, another beach not to miss is Anthony Queen’s Beach, its original name is Vagies, but the beach became famous when the author filmed The Guns of Navarone in the area.
+Also, on this island, another beach not to miss is Anthony Queen’s Beach.
+Its original name was Vagies, but the beach became famous when the author filmed The Guns of Navarone in the area.

-Moving on to other islands in the cluster, Karpathos is home to some fantastic shores as well, some of them with incredibly pristine and clean waters and safe for families too.
+Moving on to other islands in the cluster, Karpathos is home to some fantastic shores as well, some of them with incredibly pristine and clean waters that are safe for families too.
 One of the best beaches to check on Karpathos is Kyra Panagia.

 Patmos’ best beach is Psili Amos, while Kos is home to some fantastic beaches too, including the most famous of all, Kefalos Beach.